 One thing we do teach on the Shillington course is the fundamentals of design.
-Most importantly, the design principles.
+Most importantly, the graphic design principles.

-No matter where how you choose to become a graphic designer, you won’t get far without these.
+No matter where or how you choose to become a graphic designer, you won’t get far without these.
 These principles are alignment, repetition, contrast, hierarchy and balance—they’re crucial in creating any successful design.
 Therefore, they’re a crucial part of becoming a graphic designer.

 For a little bit of a leg up on your journey to becoming a graphic designer, let us quickly break down what each one means or how it affects a design: